The PlayStation 4 is Sony's entry into The Eighth Generation of Console Video Games

 While PlayStation Plus is required for online multiplayer, only one subscription is required per console, meaning multiple user accounts can use the same subscription.
 The subscription will also carry over from the PlayStation 3.
 The benefits still remain, such as free games and discounts, but subscribers may also have early access to some content.

 The head of Sony Computer Entertainment has interest in the Oculus Rift virtual reality HMD

-, to the point where it's likely the HMD will be supported.
+, to the point where it's likely the Head Mounted Display will be supported.
 And VR HMDs will be supported, by Sony's own Project Morpheus

 - AMD "Jaguar" Accelerated Processing Unit (A CPU & GPU on a single chip)